-5. Contextual Safeguarding (Sometimes known as Assessment of Risk outside the home)
+5. Assessment of Risk outside the home

-Coton Green Primary School recognises the importance of considering the context of our school in order to fully assess and reduce the risks to our students.
+- 5.1 ATLP recognise the importance of considering the specific context of each of our school to fully assess and reduce the risks to our students.
 As such, we are aware of the risks presented to our children in their local environment.
-We know that children are at risk of extra familial harm including forms of exploitation, online abuse, serious youth violence and teenage relationship abuse.
-Data obtained from My Concern helps establish key safeguarding issues relating to each of our schools.

-Senior leaders within Coton Green Primary School will use this information, plus their local knowledge to identify the risks and issues in the wider community when considering the wellbeing and safety of its pupils
+Data obtained from My Concern will be used to establish key safeguarding issues relating to each of our schools. - 5.2 Senior leaders within Coton Green Primary School have used this information, plus their local knowledge to identify these risks and issues in the wider community when considering the wellbeing and safety of its students.